MichaelCurrin/github-reporting-py/docs/installation.md

 3. Create an app. e.g. "Git Reporting".
 4. Go to the [Tokens](https://github.com/settings/tokens) page.
 5. Create a new token.
 The following scopes are recommended to be set:
-    * ☑ repo
+    * ☑ `repo`
-        - Tick the top level for access to private repos.
-Otherwise just tick _repo:status_ and _public:repo_.
+        - Tick the top level for access to _private_ repos.
+If you are fine with just public repos, then just tick `repo:status` and `public:repo.
-    * ☐ admin:org
+    * ☐ `admin:org`
-        - ☑ read:org
+        - ☑ `read:org`
-    * ☐ write:discussion
+    * ☐ `write:discussion`
-        - ☑ read:discussion
+        - ☑ `read:discussion`
-    * ☐ user
+    * ☐ `user`
-        - ☑ read
+        - ☑ `read`
-        - ☑ email
+        - ☑ `email`
 6. Find the generated token value, which you'll use in the next step.
-Do not navigate away yet as the token cannot be viewed online later.
+Do not navigate away yet,as the token **cannot** be viewed online later.
+You can generate a new value for the token anytime and that will make the old value inactive.

 ### Add token to the project